mpv-player/mpv/DOCS/man/options.rst

         local files, such as special protocols like ``avdevice://`` (which are inherently unsafe).

+``--playlist-inherit-options=<yes|no|current>``
+    Whether the per-file options of a playlist file are inherited by its items when the playlist file is resolved and expanded (default: no).
+The value ``current`` means that for playlists created by ``--autocreate-playlist``, only the file from which the playlist is created inherits the options.

 ``--chapter-merge-threshold=<number>``
     Threshold for merging almost consecutive ordered chapter parts in milliseconds (default: 100).
 Some Matroska files with ordered chapters